 3. No password exposure OAuth authentication means your password never leaves Instagram.
 The tool gets an access token, not your credentials.
 You can revoke access anytime from Instagram settings.

-According to Meta’s Developer Policy (developers.facebook.com, January 2026), automation through the Instagram Graph API is explicitly permitted for business messaging within documented rate limits.
+According to Meta’s Developer Policy (developers.facebook.com, April 2026), automation through the Instagram Graph API is explicitly permitted for business messaging within Meta’s documented rate limits (which are per-second; tools add their own hourly pacing on top).

 Browser Bots: High Ban Risk